0f27/qe/README.md

 # QE - powerful and easy to use VM launcher based on Qemu

-> I use it myself, so expect minor bugs and hidden features
+> I use it myself, so expect minor bugs and hidden features.
-> if you find something, feel free to open issue or create pull request
+> If you find something, feel free to open issue or create pull request.

 ## Examples